Analyzes current policy issues in the complex and every changing arena of environmental policy.

 Class assignments and grading

-Readings (2 - 3 articles or book chapters per class) Class participation Leading class discussion Weekly reflection papers Term paper (including proposal, literature review, and drafts)
+Readings (up to 200p/wk) In-class and online participation Leading class discussion Weekly reflection papers Term paper (including drafts and peer critiques)